The Sobrato Organization

 – Experience demonstrating program impact by aligning implementation with monitoring, evaluation, and learning.

-– Track record in community development, community engagement, community building or community organizing, understanding how to embed community voice, lived experience, diversity, equity, and inclusion in recommendations.
+– Track record in community development, community engagement, community building or community organizing, understanding how to embed community voice, lived experience, and diversity, equity and inclusion in recommendations.

 – Experience using Fluxx Grants Management Software